asjir/FunnyORM.jl/README.md

 ```
 After you run this, you VSCode should show you what Person is, and what fields it has, when you hover over it.

-Now we can query the db like this:
+Now we can query the db:
 ```julia
 using DataFrames
 db[Person[month_of_birth=[2, 4], person_source_value="%F%", year_of_birth=1900:1930]] |> DataFrame